cis547/cis547.github.io/_labs/lab04.markdown

 ### Setup
 The skeleton code for Lab 4 is located under `cis547vm/lab4/`.
 We will frequently refer to the top-level directory for Lab 4 as `lab4` when describing file locations for the lab.
-Open the `lab4` directory in VSCode following the Instructions from [Course VM document][course-vm-doc] The following commands setup the lab:
+Open the `lab4` directory in VSCode following the Instructions from [Course VM document][course-vm-doc].
+The following commands setup the lab:

 ```sh